Australia, South Korea sign historic defense agreement | DW | 13.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Australian Prime Minister Scott Morrison and South Korean President Moon Jae-in have signed a defense deal worth one billion Australian dollars as the two countries mark 60 years of diplomatic relations.
+Australian Prime Minister Scott Morrison and South Korean President Moon Jae-in have signed a defense deal worth 1 billion Australian dollars as the two countries mark 60 years of diplomatic relations.

-The deal, worth one billion Australian dollars ($717 million, €635 million), is the largest defense contract between Australia and an Asian nation, local media reported.
+The deal, worth 1 billion Australian dollars ($717 million, €635 million), is the largest defense contract between Australia and an Asian nation, local media reported.

 "The contract that we have signed today, I think, speaks volumes about what we believe are the capabilities of the Korean defense industry," Australian Prime Minister Scott Morrison said.
 The new defense contract is expected to create close to 300 jobs in Australia, where a division of Hanwha operates.